eviefp/eviefp.github.io/_posts/2019-02-17-quantifiers.md

 ---
 title: "Quantifiers in Agda"
-description: "More Logic in PL"
+description: "Forall and Exists as Dependent Types"
 author: "cvlad"
 ---